tfjmp/website/content/post/2022-538P/index.md

 The core idea underlying the course is to bring together a diversity of view points to generate interesting discussions.
 On the other hand, we could also easily design a *depth* course focused on any of the topics we will discuss.
 The project component is the opportunity for students to explore one of those topics in more depth.
-Students are free (and encouraged) to apply their expertise (ML, PL, HCI, architecture etc.) to solve a specific Systems Security problem.
+Students are free (and encouraged) to apply their expertise (ML, PL, HCI, architecture etc.) to solve a specific Security problem.
 Some of the papers have been selected explicitly to highlight the interdisciplinary nature of Systems Security and to showcase how diverse perspectives are welcomed and appreciated.